HaMerotz LaMillion 7: Leg 5 (Zambia → Zimbabwe)

 In this season's final Roadblock, one team member was harnessed to a gorge swing before free-falling 70 m into the Batoka Gorge and swinging 95 m across the Zambezi before receiving their next clue after returning atop the ledge.

-For this leg's Double Battle, each team had to stand atop a beam above a pool.
+For this leg's Duel, each team had to stand atop a beam above a pool.
 One team member had to transfer six balls to baskets so that the combined colors of the balls would form the color of the basket, while their partner swung large bags to knock their opponents into the water.
 The first team to get all of their balls in the appropriate baskets would receive their next clue, while the losing team had to wait for another team.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The team that lost the final Duel had to wait out a 15-minute penalty.